A competency management success story and unexpected benefits of a large government agency.

 The process for observing and recording the KPM must be clearly defined, and that process should occur at a frequency that allows for change to occur in between measurements.
 Too frequent analysis – or too infrequent analysis – can quickly lead to performance that is off-target.

-It is important to guard against random or unrealistic expectations when establishing KPMs.
+For an organization to ensure its competency management success story, it’s important to guard against random or unrealistic expectations when establishing KPMs.
 These guidelines are important to follow.
 A KPM must:

 - be quantifiable